dan360z/User-Centric-Front-End-Milestone-Project/README.md

 3. Audio files:
     1. Go to the "Listen" page
-    2. Click on the play button and the audio files play.
+    2. Click on the play button and verify that the audio files play.

 4. Video files:
     1. Go to the "home" page, "The Guys" page and the "listen" page
-    2. Click on the play button and the video files play.
+    2. Click on the play button and verify that the video files play.

 My project is completely responsive to all screen sizes.
 On the "listen" page the audio players are placed underneath an image of the single cover with the track title, for desktop screens these are aligned to the left whilst on mobile screens every other one is aligned to the right creating a pattern.

 ## Deployment

-I have pushed the repository to GitHub where i have published the site on GitHub Pages.
+I have pushed the code to a remote repository in GitHub where I have published the site on GitHub Pages.

 In addition, if it is not obvious, you should also describe how to run your code locally.